 Lastly, on the keyboard, the PX-870 features simulated Ebony and Ivory key surfaces for enhanced playability and a natural feel.

 As a Privia flagship, the Casio PX-870 digital piano features the Multi-Dimensional Morphing AiR Sound Engine.
-As you can tell from the previous explanation, this sound source provides high-quality piano sounds, sampled from the brand’s 9-foot concert grand pianos.
+This sound engine provides high-quality piano sounds, sampled from the brand’s 9-foot concert grand pianos.

 The PX-870 comes with 19 built-in sounds, with 5 of them being Grand Pianos.
 They might not be plenty, but their qualities certainly match this piano’s tagline.
 And to deny any early cut-offs when playing your most complex pieces on the PX-870, you get a maximum polyphony count of 256-notes on this model.